-Upon registration with the Chamber of Commerce, all legal entities and associations, such as private limited companies, associations, foundations, general partnerships and partnerships (but not sole proprietorships, i.e. eenmanszaken), are given a Chamber of Commerce number and also an identification number for legal entities and associations (RSIN: Rechtspersonen en Samenwerkingsverbanden Informatienummer).
+All legal entities and partnerships, such as private limited companies, associations, foundations, general partnerships and professional partnerships (but not sole proprietorships, i.e. eenmanszaken), receive a KVK number and an RSIN, a Legal Entities and Partnerships Identification Number (RSIN: Rechtspersonen en Samenwerkingsverbanden Informatienummer) upon registration with KVK.
 This RSIN is used to exchange data with other government organisations, such as the Tax and Customs Administration.

 What is the RSIN used for?

-The RSIN is used to link data between various basic registrations, such as the land register and the municipal personal records database (BRP: Basisregistratie Personen).
-Accordingly, you do not have to provide your details on multiple occasions.
+The RSIN is used to link data between various key registers, such as the land register and the municipal personal records database (BRP: Basisregistratie Personen).
+That way, you only have to provide your details once.
 For instance, you no longer need to register separately with the Dutch Tax and Customs Administration.

 Legal entities and partnerships registered in the Business Register before 6 December 2010 used to have a fiscal number (Fi-nummer), issued by the Tax Administration.
 This Fi-nummer has been converted into the RSIN.